skx/yawns/README.md

 It was forked from that code by Steve Kemp, and updated considerably so that it could be used upon [his Debian-Administration website](http://www.debian-administration.org/).

-The code stores articles, comments, weblogs, polls, and user-details ina simple MySQL database.
+The code stores articles, comments, weblogs, polls, and user-details ina simple MySQL database, and is setup for easy clustering with no local-state.

 Installation